-From this basis, we first discuss not only the rules for calculating overtime but the effects that other payments have on overtime including discretionary and nondiscretionary bonuses and commissions.
+From this basis we first discuss not only the rules for calculating overtime but the effects that other payments have on overtime including discretionary and nondiscretionary bonuses and commissions.
 We then work through examples of calculating overtime correctly using both the FLSA method and the alternate (or commonly understood) method as well as what to do if the employee is working at two or more rates.
-We discuss the minimum wage and how it can be different on the state or the federal level and what can be used as a credit against it by the employer.
+We discuss the minimum wage and how it can be different on the state or the federal level and what can be used as credit against it by the employer.

 But federal law does not cover all aspects of paying employees.
-For this, we need to concentrate on state laws in the areas of paid family leave, mandatory sick leave, meal and rest periods, paystubs and notices, how often employees must be paid, acceptable methods that may be used to pay employees, and handling terminating employees including vacation payouts.
+For this we need to concentrate on state laws in the areas of paid family leave, mandatory sick leave, meal and rest periods, paystubs and notices, how often employees must be paid, acceptable methods that may be used to pay employees, and handling terminating employees including vacation payouts.
 We conclude with our section on what can be legally deducted from the employee’s wages.

 Learning Objectives

-- Discover and define the wage and hour terms work week, workday, hours worked, overtime, and minimum wage.
+- Discover and define the wage and hour terms work week, work day, hours worked, overtime and minimum wage.

 - Identify and compute overtime correctly under the FLSA when no other factors are present.

-- Identify and compute overtime correctly under the FLSA when such factors as nondiscretionary bonuses, commissions, shift differential, piece work, or other factors are being paid to the employee.
+- Identify and compute overtime correctly under the FLSA when such factors as nondiscretionary bonuses, commissions, shift differential, piece work or other factors are being paid to the employee.

 - Explore and explain how to track hours worked to pay the employee correctly including rounding of hours and what is considered “de minimis” timekeeping.